Monmouthshire County Council: Leadership

-Current composition

-As of 5 May 2022.
+Composition

+Following the 2022 election and subsequent changes up to August 2025, the composition of the council was:

+Four of the independent councillors sit together as the "Independent Group", the other sits with the Green councillor as the "Green Independent Group".
+The latter group forms the part of the council's administration with Labour.
 The next election is due in 2027.

 Elections

 Elections take place every five years.
-In the 2022 elections, Welsh Labour became the largest party, with 22 seats, and the Conservatives lost their overall majority, winning 18 of the 46 seats.
+In the 2022 elections, Labour became the largest party, with 22 seats, and the Conservatives lost their overall majority, winning 18 of the 46 seats.
 The final result was decided by the toss of a coin after a tie between Conservative and Labour candidates in the ward of Llanfoist Fawr and Govilon; the seat was taken by the Conservatives.
 After the election, Labour formed a minority administration, with Mary Ann Brocklesby appointed as the first female leader of the council.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

-From 1996 until April 2012, the council's administrative headquarters were at the six-storey former Gwent County Hall at Croesyceiliog, Cwmbran – outside its own dominion in the neighbouring borough of Torfaen and shared with Torfaen County Borough Council.
+From 1996 until April 2012, the council's administrative headquarters were at the six-storey former Gwent County Hall at Croesyceiliog, Cwmbran – outside its own administrative area in the neighbouring borough of Torfaen and shared with Torfaen County Borough Council.
 It was closed because of "concrete cancer" and later demolished.
 In 2010 the authority had decided to relocate its headquarters functions to new offices at The Rhadyr in the community of Llanbadoc, just outside the town of Usk.
 Planning permission for the new building was granted in September 2011.
-The council moved to temporary offices in Magor whilst the new building was under construction.
+The council moved to temporary offices in Magor while the new building was under construction.

 A BBC television documentary "Carrying On at the Council" was broadcast in February 2012, after being filmed with Monmouthshire County Council over a period of seven months, in the lead up to their office move.
 The new county hall cost £6 million and was opened in 2013.